Stochastic Dual Dynamic Programming for Multistage Stochastic Mixed-Integer Nonlinear Optimization: Problem Formulations.

 In Figure~\ref{fig:ConvexNonLipschitz}, the value function $Q(x)$ derived in Example~\ref{ex:ConvexNonLipschitz} is not Lipschitz continuous at $x=1$.
 With $\psi(x)=\norm{x}$ and $\sigma=4/3$, we obtain the regularized value function, which coincides with the original one on $[0, 0.8]$ and is Lipschitz continuous on the entire interval $[0,1]$.
 In Figure~\ref{fig:MixedIntegerNonLipschitz}, the value function $Q(x)$ derived in Example~\ref{ex:ConvexNonLipschitz} is not continuous at $x=0$.
 With $\psi(x)=\norm{x}$, $\sigma=5$, we obtain the regularized value function, which coincides with the primal one on $\{0\}\cup[0.2,1]$ and is Lipschitz continuous on the entire interval $[0,1]$.
 In both examples, it can be easily verified that the penalty reformulation is exact and thus preserves optimal solution.

-We comment that Assumption~\ref{assum:ExactPenalty} \begin{modification} can hold for appropriately chosen penalty factors \end{modification} in various mixed-integer nonlinear optimization problems, including \begin{itemize} \item convex problems with interior feasible solutions, \item problems with finite state spaces, \item problems defined by mixed-integer linear functions, and \item problems defined by continuously differentiable functions, \end{itemize} if certain constraint qualification is satisfied and proper penalty functions are chosen.
+We comment that Assumption~\ref{assum:ExactPenalty} can hold for appropriately chosen penalty factors in various mixed-integer nonlinear optimization problems, including \begin{itemize} \item convex problems with interior feasible solutions, \item problems with finite state spaces, \item problems defined by mixed-integer linear functions, and \item problems defined by continuously differentiable functions, \end{itemize} if certain constraint qualification is satisfied and proper penalty functions are chosen.
 We refer the readers to Section~\ref{sec:ExactPenaltyProblemClasses} in the Appendix for detailed discussions.
+We emphasize that Assumption~\ref{assum:ExactPenalty} should be interpreted as a restriction on the MS-MINLP problem class studied in this paper.
+Namely all problem instances in our discussion must satisfy Assumption~\ref{assum:ExactPenalty} with a given set of penalty functions \(\psi_n\) and penalty parameters \(\sigma_n\), while they can have other varying problem data such as the numbers of stages \(T\) and characteristics of the state spaces \(\calX_n\).
+In general, it is possible that a uniform choice of $\sigma_n$ needs to grow with $T$ to satisfy the assumption.